lukesteensen/telemetry/README.md

 (Terminal.app on OS X, for example).
 The router is configured to create a wireless network with the SSID "telemetry" and give the BeagleBone the static IP address of 192.168.1.101 on that network.
-Therefore, from a computer connected to that wireless network, running the following command:
+Therefore, from a computer connected to that wireless network, running the following terminal command:

     ssh root@192.168.1.101